davidbulongo/davidbulongo/README.md

 - 👋 Hi, I’m @davidbulongo
 - 👀 I’m interested in app, web, and game development
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently learning CS50 at Harvardedx
 - 💞️ I’m looking to collaborate on projects with other students
 - 📫 You can reach me on Twitter @david_bulongo2